luvotels/fs-hiring-test/README.md

 And, last but not least, some todo/critics/comments/leads on your code is highly welcome.
 We do not believe in a quest to write perfect code but believe we need to always improve.
 So that's okay if your code is not perfect as long as you are aware of the flaws and can explain them :wink:

-There is no time limit although we generally leave 1 week to complete the test (because that's what happens in real life) and you should have a working solution in about 12/16 coding hours.
+There is no time limit although we generally leave 1 week to complete the test (because that's what happens in real life) and you should have a working solution in about 12/16 hours.

+### Help?!

+If you have any question you can:
+* Browse the issues https://github.com/luvotels/fs-hiring-test/issues and/or create one
+* Send an email to hello@luvotels.com

 ## The challenge